dudung/bug/content/posts/21/system-2-mass-1-spring.md

 +++
 System of two mass and one spring<!--more-->

 Two frictionless and free moving masses connected by a spring will have two natural frequencies, where one is zero [^centauri_2016].
 The system can be considered as similar system with two springs [^hallauer_2022], but with the second spring is unattached to a fix point.
-Simpler system with only one mass but with massful spring,
+Simpler system with only one mass but with massful spring is still interesting [^cushing_1984].

 [^centauri_2016]: Alfred Centauri, "Two mass one-spring system natural frequency", Physics Stack Exchange, 6 May 2016, url https://physics.stackexchange.com/q/254412 [20241007].